 Turmeric has anti-cancer effects

-Numerous animal studies have explored turmeric’s influence on cancer, and many have found that it can affect cancer formation, growth and development at a molecular level.
-Research has shown that it can reduce the spread of cancer and can contribute to the death of cancerous cells.
-Turmeric and curcumin may also be able to counteract the effects of some carcinogens, such as certain additives used in processed food.
+Numerous human and animal studies have explored turmeric’s influence on cancer, and many have found that it can affect cancer formation, growth and development at a molecular level.
+Research has shown that it can reduce the spread of cancer and can contribute to the death of cancerous cells in a variety of cancers, and can reduce the negative side effects of chemotherapy.

 Turmeric might be brain food

 There is growing evidence that curcumin can cross the blood-brain barrier and may help to protect against Alzheimer’s disease.
 It works to reduce inflammation as well as the build-up of protein plaques in the brain that are characteristic of Alzheimer’s disease sufferers.
-Another study of 60 patients showed that curcumin was as effective as an anti-depressant in treating depression, by boosting levels of brain-derived neurotropic factor (reduced levels of this chemical are associated with depression).
+There is some evidence that curcumin can help in depression and mood disorders.
+Turmeric supplements lowered depression and anxiety symptoms and depression scores in multiple trials.

 While most of the current research is being carried out in a lab or on animals, the results are encouraging, and this wonderful spice will continue to be investigated as a powerful tool in improving our health.
 And it’s a great excuse to make a curry!